OffchainLabs/nitro/docs/arbos/ArbOS.md

 ## Precompiles

 ArbOS provides L2-specific precompiles with methods smart contracts can call the same way they can solidity functions.
 This section documents the infrastructure that makes this possible.
-For more details on specific calls, refer to the solidity interfaces and go source code.
+For more details on specific calls, please refer to the [methods documentation](Precompiles.md).

 A precompile consists of a of solidity interface in [`solgen/src/precompiles/`](https://github.com/OffchainLabs/nitro/tree/new-retryables/solgen/src/precompiles) and a corresponding golang implementation in [`precompiles/`](https://github.com/OffchainLabs/nitro/tree/new-retryables/precompiles).
 Using geth's abi generator, [`solgen/gen.go`](https://github.com/OffchainLabs/nitro/blob/new-retryables/solgen/gen.go) generates [`solgen/go/precompilesgen/precompilesgen.go`](https://github.com/OffchainLabs/nitro/blob/ac5994e4ecf8c33a54d41c8a288494fbbdd207eb/solgen/gen.go#L55), which collects the ABI data of the precompiles.
 The [runtime installer](https://github.com/OffchainLabs/nitro/blob/ac5994e4ecf8c33a54d41c8a288494fbbdd207eb/precompiles/precompile.go#L365) uses this generated file to check the validity of each precompile's implementer.